Mintbase/mintbase-js/README.md

 {% hint style="danger" %}
 ## The SDKs are currently in Alpha.
-Breaking changes can and will be introduced on a regular basis until this reaches beta by Q1 2023.
+Breaking changes can and will be introduced on a regular basis until this reaches beta sometime during Q1 2023.

 {% endhint %}